medusa-project/ideals/README.md

 # Tests & Continuous Integration

-Minitest is used for model and controller tests.
-Some tests depend on Elasticsearch and most depend on PostgreSQL.
-A few depend on an S3 server and/or RabbitMQ. `rails test` runs the tests.
-It's perfectly legitimate to install all of this on your local machine and run the tests there too.
+Minitest is used for model and controller tests. `rails test` runs the tests.

-But because it can be a hassle to get all of this working, you can also use `docker-compose`, which will initialize a container, copy the IDEALS code base into it, spin up all of the service containers, and run the tests:
+Tests may depend on any or all of the dependent services (Elasticsearch, RabbitMQ, etc.).
+It's perfectly legitimate to install all of that stuff on your local machine and run the tests there.
+You can also use `docker-compose`, which will initialize a container, copy the IDEALS code base into it, spin up all of the service containers, and run the tests:

 ```sh
 docker-compose up --build --exit-code-from ideals
 ```

-The above is how tests are run in continuous integration, which uses [GitHub Actions](https://github.com/features/actions).
+This is how tests are run in continuous integration, which uses [GitHub Actions](https://github.com/features/actions).